Kernix13/beginner-git-commands/BEGINNER_GIT.md

 ## Final notes

 I may have errors or incorrect usage of commands in this file.
 I'll fix them as I find them.
-Or contact me and let me know what needs to be changed at [Kernix Web Design](https://kernixwebdesign.com/contact/ 'Contact page').
+Or open an issue or create a pull request for any proposed changes.

 I am also looking to find 3-4 entry-level designers and developers to start a project or two.
 I have some ideas about how we can help each other land a job!